mariusbenkert/Room-REST/README.md

 # Room-REST

 ## Introduction
 This project was part of a programming exam over a period of three months.
-The goal was to build a working RESTful API for a given theme.
+The goal was to build a working RESTful API with working authentication against the school api for a given theme.
 Our task was to build one for a basic room administration including making/deleting/changing reservations for said rooms.

 ## Compatibility